cannt39t/formatted-clean-swift-template/README.md

+# Clean Swift Template

-# Refactored version of template from https://clean-swift.com/
+## This is refactored version of template from https://clean-swift.com/

 To learn more about Clean Swift and the VIP cycle, read: